 Printable PDF MAP - Greenway Trails

-We're excited about the Planning Department's new development of a north/south "Link" bike/ped corridor, connecting Doling Park to Cox South by the end of 2013!
+We're excited about the Planning Department's development of an 8-mile north/south "Link" bike/ped corridor, connecting Doling Park to Cox South!

 Want to schedule a trail event?
 Call Parks at (417) 864-1049 or Email Catherine.